EdisonZhang0202/google_data_analytics_capstone_trackA_case_study_1/README.md

 ### 1. Target Weekend Casual Riders

-Develop targeted marketing campaigns aimed at weekend users, when casual rider activity is highest.
+Our goal is to increase the number of members, by selling membership to casual riders.
+A good method would be to develop targeted marketing marketing campaigns aimed at weekend users, when casual rider activity is highest.
 Promotional messaging can focus on the benefits of membership for frequent riders.

 ### 2. Emphasize Cost Efficiency

 Highlight the financial advantages of membership for users who ride frequently, particularly those who may transition from occasional to regular usage.
+One example would be to let casual members know after a certain number of rides, a membership would be cheaper.

 ### 3. Leverage Digital Marketing Channels

 Deploy targeted digital campaigns during peak casual usage periods (e.g., weekends), using messaging that encourages conversion based on observed usage behavior.

+### 4. Weekend Specific Memberships

+Create a membership specifically for weekend users.
+For example, half the price of a membership but only can used on Friday to Sunday.
+It can also be used as a gateway from casual  to weekend only membership to the standard membership, especially for riders that sometimes ride during the weekdays.

 ---

 ## Conclusion

 The analysis demonstrates clear behavioral differences between casual riders and annual members.
 Members use the service more frequently and consistently, likely for commuting, while casual riders engage in longer, leisure-based trips primarily on weekends.
 Effective conversion strategies should align with these existing behaviors to maximize the likelihood of increasing annual memberships.
+Effective strategies should align with existing behaviors, such as catering to them with specific memberships or deploy advertisements during peak casual periods, such as the weekends.

 ---